BlaiseMuhirwa/flatnav/experiments/README.md

 To enable relatively seamless reproducibility, we require the users to do the following:

 * A machine with [docker](https://www.docker.com/) installed (and sufficient RAM to build and query indexes for a given workload).
-If you prefer to run the experiments without docker, we will add additional instructions shortly (though we highly recommend using the docker approach for complete consistency with our reported results)
+In our experiments, we use an AWS `c6i.8xlarge` instance for all benchmarks with less than 100M points.
+This machine comes up with 64 GiB of RAM and an Intel Xeon 8375C (Ice Lake) processor.
+For our 100M-scale experiments, we use a machine with 1TB of RAM and an AMD EPYC 9J14 96-Core Processor.

 * Download and preprocess the benchmark datasets into a certain folder named as `data` in the top-level directory of the `flatnav` repository.
 We provide more detailed instructions for this step in the next sections.